Karrikins biosynthesis, signaling route, regulatory roles, and hormonal crosstalk in plant soil system

 3 Department of Biosciences and Technology, Maharishi Markandeshwar University, Mullana, Ambala, Haryana

-4 Department of Biotechnology, Chandigarh Group of Colleges, Jhanjeri, Mohali, India
+4 Department of Sciences, Chandigarh School of Business, Chandigarh Group of Colleges Jhanjeri 140307, Mohali, India

 5 Department of Biology, College of Science and Humanities, Prince Sattam bin Abdulaziz University, Alkharj 11942, Saudi Arabia